Our Mission

 Mabel Lee Hall demo

-Mabel Lee Hall was demolished in the spring to make way for Carolyn Pope Edwards Hall, the new home to the College of Education and Human Sciences.
+Spring demolition of Mabel Lee Hall cleared the way for Carolyn Pope Edwards Hall, the College of Education and Human Sciences' new home.

 22. 2022